eddycolloton/INPT/README.md

 To install all dependencies with Homebrew run dependency_check.sh

 # Usage
-INPT is divided into 2 stages:
+INPT is divided into 2 stages: INPT and OUTPUT.
+The steps can be run independently or together.

 ## INPT
-Collect information.
+**Collect information.**

 `start_input.sh <optional input.csv> <optional output.csv>`